-- Using the SSCP Effective Family Resilience levels of need, decide whether or not there are sufficient grounds for suspecting harm, in which case a request for support must be made to the C-SPA and the Police if it is appropriate. - The school should try to discuss any concerns about a child's welfare with the parent/carer and where possible obtain their agreement before making a referral to the C-SPA.
+- 1. Using the SSCP Effective Family Resilience document, decide whether or not there are sufficient grounds for suspecting harm, in which case a request for support must be made to the C-SPA and the Police if it is appropriate. - 2.
+Normally the school should try to discuss any concerns about a child's welfare with the family and where possible to seek their agreement before making a referral to the C-SPA.
 However, this should only be done when it will not place the child at increased risk or could impede a Police investigation.
-Where there are doubts or reservations about involving the child's family, the DSL should clarify with the C-SPA or the Police whether the parents/carers should be told about the referral and, if so, when and by whom.
-This is important in cases where the Police may need to conduct a criminal investigation.
-The child's views should also be considered. - If there are grounds to suspect a child is suffering, or is likely to suffer, harm or abuse the DSL must contact the C-SPA.
+The child's views should also be considered. - 3.
+If there are grounds to suspect a child is suffering, or is likely to suffer, harm or abuse the DSL must contact the C-SPA, by sending a Request for Support Form by secure email to: cspa@surreycc.gov.uk.
 If a child is in immediate danger and urgent protective action is required, the Police (dial 999) must be called.
-If the DSL feels unsure about whether a referral is necessary, they can phone the C-SPA to discuss concerns. - If there is not a risk of significant harm, the DSL will either actively monitor the situation or consider offering early help. - When a child needs urgent medical attention and there is suspicion of abuse the DSL or their Deputies should take the child to the accident and emergency unit at the nearest hospital, having first notified the C-SPA.
-The DSL should seek advice about what action the C-SPA will take and about informing the parents, remembering that parents should normally be informed that a child requires urgent hospital attention. - The exception to this process will be in those cases of known FGM where there is a mandatory requirement for the teacher to report directly to the Police.
-The DSL must also be made aware.
+The DSL must also notify the C-SPA of the occurrence and what action has been taken. - 4.
+If the DSL feels unsure about whether a referral is necessary, they can phone the C-SPA to discuss concerns. - 5.
+If there is not a risk of significant harm, the DSL will either actively monitor the situation or consider offering early help. - 6.
+Where there are doubts or reservations about involving the child's family, the DSL should clarify with the C-SPA or the Police whether the parents should be told about the referral and, if so, when and by whom.
+This is important in cases where the Police may need to conduct a criminal investigation. - 7.
+When a child needs urgent medical attention and there is suspicion of abuse the DSL or their Deputies should take the child to the accident and emergency unit at the nearest hospital, having first notified the C-SPA.
+The DSL should seek advice about what action the C-SPA will take and about informing the parents, remembering that parents should normally be informed that a child requires urgent hospital attention. - 8.
+The exception to this process will be in those cases of known FGM where there is a mandatory requirement for the teacher to report directly to the Police.
+The DSL should also be made aware.